VoxForge/voxforge.github.io/es/Read.md

 instructions:
   label: Instructions
+  lines:
-  line1: 1.
-Press <b>Record</b> to start, saying only the sentence that appears in the box below.
+    - 1. Press <b>Record</b> to start, saying only the words that appear in the box below.
-  line2: 2.
-Press <b>Stop</b> when completed.
+    - 2. Press <b>Stop</b> when completed.
-  line3: 3.
-When all the requested prompts are completed, you'll be prompted to <b>Upload</b> your recordings.
+    - 3. <b>Listen</b> to your recording and delete and re-record if necessary.
+    - 4. When done, press <b>Upload</b> to send your recordings to VoxForge server.
-  line4: >
+  lastline: >
     (<small><small>Please Note: we are collecting your browser's <a href="https://en.wikipedia.org/wiki/User_agent">user agent string</a> to help determine which devices work best with the VoxForge HTML5 audio recording app</small></small>)